The TwinLadder Standard

 A pharmaceutical company and a design studio face proportionate standards.
 And you prove compliance with evidence, not self-declarations.

-Six pillars of AI competence
+Seven pillars of AI competence

 Swipe horizontally to browse all pillars